-It is observed, the task in which the intellectuals, scientists and social scientists of Africa has to join forces with it politicians and administrators is not been adequately performed.
-It is realized, anywhere intellectuals and scientists are being co-opted and absorbed by national and international establishments, most of which are unable to think beyond the prevailing theory of modernization.
+The call to duty by intellectuals of Africa to join hands with the politicians as administrators of government has not been adequately performed on the continent as expected.
+It is also noticed that any moment intellectuals are being co-opted and absorbed by national and international establishments, most of them are unable to think beyond the prevailing theory of modernization.

-The intellectuals of most of the African countries have been lacking in performing their roles as interpreters of tradition and catalysts of change.
-Perhaps the new trend towards professionalization is responsible for this and yet no society can hope to bring about basic changes in ruling paradigms without the active involvement of scholars and intellectuals.
+Most of the intellectuals of the African countries have been lacking the will to perform their roles as catalysts of change.
+Perhaps the new trend towards professionalization is responsible for this, and yet no society can hope to bring about basic changes in ruling paradigms without the active involvement of scholars and intellectuals.

-It is an indisputable fact that, outstanding major advances of recent times, which has changed the nature of the world we live in has been the architectural work of scientists, social scientists, journalists, literary men, and other intellectuals mainly in the western countries, the soviet union and Japan, all of whom place a high value on intellectual activities.
+It is an indisputable fact that, outstanding major advances of recent times, which have changed the nature of the world we live in has been the architectural work of scientists, social scientists, journalists, literary men and others, who are mainly in the western countries, the Soviet Union and Japan, all of whom place a high value on intellectual activities.

 The hour has come, where the intellectuals need to pool efforts as a means of influencing opinion in national and international settings.
 One of the observed weaknesses of intellectuals is their inability to organize collectively.
 It is necessary to cross this barrier without loss of time.

 A titanic struggle has been going on for the minds of men on a world scale between the militarists and the multi-nationals on one hand, and on the other hand, a small section of humanity committed to a different model of the world.
 This struggle necessitates an alliance between thinking strata in Africa, who have nothing to lose but their hopeless encirclement by archaic institutions controlled by new professional classes.